playbar/OM3D/README_source.txt

 MOSEKLM_LICENSE_FILE: provide file together with the absolute path

 The project illumapp.xcodeproj (in the IlluminationAndAppearanceEstimation directory) requires a link to the MOSEK library.
 Please add the MOSEK library using the `Add Files’ option in Xcode, and set the user-defined setting MOSEK_DIR to the directory containing the `include/‘ folder for MOSEK files before compiling.

-NOTE: This and all previous versions do not currently iteratively update the reflectance, and only estimate illumination in one pass.